IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

    Overall output by technology if you have some reference levels for this to compare to

-- Whenever the level of some variables at system level does not seem to be reasonable, check the output data file for the energy balance at area level, to try to locate in which area within the system the problem may be located
+- Whenever the level of some variables at system level does not seem to be reasonable, check the output data file for the energy balance at area (country) level, to try to locate in which area within the system the problem may be located